dcdpr/did-btc1/chapters/Update-Beacons.md

    1. Set `bundleHashBytes` to the result of passing `didUpdateBundle` to the [JSON Canonicalization and Hash] algorithm.
    1. If `bundleHashBytes` does not equal `hashBytes`, MUST raise an `invalidSidecarData` error.
-      May identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
+      MAY identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
    1. Set `signalUpdateHashBytes` to `didUpdateBundle.get(btc1Identifier)`
    1. If `signalUpdateHashBytes` is null, MUST raise an `incompleteSidecarData` error.
-May identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
+MAY identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
    1. Set `didUpdatePayload` to `signalSidecarData.updatePayload`.
    1. Set `updateHashBytes` to the result of passing `didUpdatePayload` to the [JSON Canonicalization and Hash] algorithm.
    1. If `signalUpdateHashBytes` does not equal `updateHashBytes`,  MUST raise an `invalidSidecarData` error.
-      May identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
+      MAY identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
 1. Else:
    1. Set `didUpdateBundle` to the result of calling the [Fetch From Content Addressable Storage] algorithm passing in `hashBytes`.
    1. If `didUpdateBundle` is null, MUST raise a `latePublishingError`.
-May identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
+MAY identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
    1. Set `signalUpdateHashBytes` to the `didUpdateBundle.get(btc1Identifier)`
    // TODO: Will need to decode this.
 Bundle is not going to store raw bytes
    1. Set `didUpdatePayload` to the result of calling the [Fetch From Content Addressable Storage] algorithm passing in `signalUpdateHashBytes`.
    1. If `didUpdatePayload` is null, MUST raise a `latePublishingError`.
-May identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
+MAY identify Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
 1. Return `didUpdatePayload`